Revuyyyy/Extracting-and-Visualizing-Stock-Data-of-Tesla-and-GameStop/README.md

-# IBM Data Analytics
+# Extracting and Visualizing Stock Data
-This repository is a compilation of the projects I made for the IBM Data Analytics course on Coursera.
+This project showcases my knowledge in using Python libraries to extract and clean data for visualization through a dashboard.